twitchard/blog/posts/2022-09-23-system-dynamics-schmystem-dynamics.markdown

 ---
 title: "Fools!
 Stop Mysticizing System Dynamics"
 class: prose
-description: "Queuing theory and stock and flow diagrams are mere analogies"
+description: "A system dynamics model, properly considered, is just an analogy dressed up in a bit of formalism."
-quote: Engineering leaders are gardeners, not bottleneck-clearers.
+quote: "A system dynamics model, properly considered, is just an analogy dressed up in a bit of formalism."
 ---

 ![O](../images/dropCapO.jpg){class="dropCap"}ccasionally, my Twitter feed sends to me a writer arguing via [queueing theory](https://www.lostconsultants.com/2019/11/20/littles-law-applied-in-agile-software-development/), [stock and flow diagrams](https://lethain.com/systems-thinking/), [equations](https://codahale.com/work-is-work/), or [even](https://lethain.com/limiting-wip/) [simulations](https://twitter.com/michelgrootjans/status/1431653674024046593) to advance their ideas of how software teams should operate.
 These are the tools of [system dynamics](https://en.wikipedia.org/wiki/System_dynamics).

 This style of argument appeals to engineers because we like building things, and system dynamics lets you construct an argument by building a model.
 Despite my overblown title, I do have some appreciation for this style of argument.
 Some very thoughtful writing is done this way.
 It is explicit and engaging; it can even be visual or interactive.

-But I have two objections: first, arguments involving system dynamics tend to rely on mysticism.
-They claim authority without enough justification.
+But I have two objections: first, arguments involving system dynamics tend to rely on *mysticism*; that is, they claim authority without enough justification.
 A system dynamics model, properly considered, is just an analogy dressed up in a bit of formalism.
 Like any analogy, you should only give it force if the stories it tells are plausible in light of your experience and knowledge.

 Second, system dynamics *mechanizes* software teams too much: it models software teams as ruly phenomena that obey equations and universal laws -- not collections of humans, unpredictable and unique.
 It suggests a vision of *software leader as maximizer*: leadership is cast as a form of engineering, it is ultimately about designing systems and organizing processes to maximize throughput.
 I'm not sure whether the wielders of system dynamics *intend* to advance the *leadership is engineering* metaphor, but that is the undercurrent.

 To illustrate, I'll proceed through three examples of "system dynamics gone wrong" from blogs or books I've read.

-## Example: Stock and Flow Diagrams
+## Example 1: Stock and Flow Diagrams

 Let's start with [a post](https://lethain.com/systems-thinking/) by Will Larson.
 I have a small criticism of a single blog post, but I heartily recommend all of Larson's writing, particularly his book [An Elegant Puzzle](https://lethain.com/elegant-puzzle/), a treasury of thoughtful, practical advice for engineering leaders.
-Larson writes occasionally about "systems thinking", and is particularly fond of [stock and flow diagrams](https://en.wikipedia.org/wiki/Stock_and_flow).
+Larson writes occasionally about "systems thinking", and is particularly fond of [stock and flow diagrams](https://en.wikipedia.org/wiki/Stock_and_flow), from the system dynamics toolbox.
 In [this particular post](https://lethain.com/systems-thinking/), he draws this diagram

 ![](../images/dev-velocity-sys.png){style="width: 100%"}